Completing an accredited acupuncture course and becoming a member with a professional body will help to give your

 You can choose from a variety of acupuncture courses, with the length of study varying according to the educational provider.
 Courses are run at an honours-degree level and many lead to a BSc.
 Some institutions also offer MSc courses.

-Completing an accredited course means you are automatically eligible to join the British Acupuncture Council (BAcC).
-This enables you to join the BAcC register, which allows acupuncturists to display the Accredited Voluntary Register quality mark to show their practice meets robust professional standards.
+Completing an accredited course means you're automatically eligible to join the British Acupuncture Council (BAcC).
+This enables you to join the BAcC register, which allows acupuncturists to display the Accredited Voluntary Register quality mark to show that their practice meets robust professional standards.